Frozen / Americas

 Proxy Network

-PCC operates transnationally across nearly 30 countries, controlling prison-based command channels, cocaine and weapons logistics.
+PCC operates transnationally across nearly 30 countries, controlling prison-based command channels and moving cocaine, weapons.

-Comando Vermelho maintains cross-border supply and distribution links into neighboring states and is a primary target of proposed U.S. terrorist designation.
+Comando Vermelho maintains cross-border supply and distribution links into neighboring states and is a primary target of proposed U.S. foreign terrorist.